 World Ocean Headquarters Facing the challenges together

-We want to develop this building with the support and help from the public.
-Because we value your ideas and input, we have created a open platform for people to give us their feedback.
-The platform, DittInnspill is currently in Norwegian only.
+We want to develop this with support and input from the public and have created an open platform to give us feedback.
+The survey, DittInnspill is currently in Norwegian only.

 Oceans are under pressure due to climate change, overfishing and waste pollution.
 To ensure the future growth of the ocean economy, we need to harvest resources in a sustainable way.
 I wish you all the best in establishing a World Ocean Headquarter that will gather, under the same roof, world class knowledge and experience.
 This initiative will contribute to more sustainable solutions for management of the oceans in the future.Prime Minister of Norway, Erna Solberg.